top of page

 5. How long is the turnaround time for our gallery during NZ's peak season?

-During the peak New Zealand wedding season (November to March), expect a turnaround time of 8 to 12 weeks for your full digital gallery.
+During the peak New Zealand wedding season (November to March), expect a turnaround time of 8 to 12 weeks for your full digital gallery and video.

 The "Summer Rush" in Christchurch is real!
 While you wait for your full collection, ask if your photographer provides "Sneak Peeks."
 Most professional photographers will send a few highlight images within 48–72 hours so you can share your big news on social media while the excitement is still fresh.